CamilaLightfoot/Fall-AI-Studio/README.md

-# Fall AI Studio – Planned Parenthood Federation Project
+# Fall AI Studio – Planned Parenthood Federation Project -AI-Health-Chatbot-Optimization

 ## Project Overview
 This project was completed as part of Break Through Tech’s AI Studio in partnership with Planned Parenthood Federation of America (PPFA).